 Greece.
 Western civilization’s wise old uncle.
 Ancient seat of science, philosophy and wisdom.
 Jolly and fun, too, with ouzo and feasts and dancing in circles wearing skirts and white puffy shirts.
-Lately though, broke, mooching off relatives: a sorry case even with an intervention underway (a deal reached since I last wrote), with the imposed-upon family members rolling their eyes at every new excuse hinting at more problems.
+Lately though, broke, a bum, mooching off relatives: a sorry case even with an intervention underway (an economic bailout deal reached with the EU since I last wrote), with the imposed-upon family members rolling their eyes at every new excuse hinting at more problems.
 Stormy and I visited Greece once, the city of Thessaloniki.
 On the way back home to Pazardjik we stopped in the Bulgarian town of Sandanski.
 The two are closely tied together in history and commerce, and yet exemplified some interesting contrasts.

 When we visited both places all I saw were the happy hallmarks of a lively and active tourist trade.
 Bulgarians sat and chatted in Greek sidewalk cafés just like at home, and Greeks sunned themselves in Bulgarian cafés looking very much at ease there too.
 Greeks came north for the famous Sandanski hot springs and rakiya and to visit the wine region of Melnik, the Napa Valley of Bulgaria, nearby.
 Bulgarians, the ones who could afford it, headed south for the fine Greek beaches and ouzo.
 In both cities, throngs of shoppers nudged along the broad avenues, and shops buzzed with steady commerce.